It’s that time of year again! The time when Americans get their tax refunds from good ol’ Uncle Sam!

 3. Sock it away in an emergency fund.

 I’m big on emergency funds.
 First, because I have variable income so it’s especially important to have money socked away in the bank.
-Second, because I had a surprise gum surgery that caught me by surprise a couple of years ago and I know first hand what it’s like to not have enough money to cover an unexpected expense.
+Second, because I had a surprise gum surgery that caught me by surprise a couple of years ago.
+I also went through Hurricane Irma last year and lost almost a month of billable hours.
+A week later, I fried my Macbook and needed to replace it.
+Trust me, I knofirsthandnd what it’s like to not have enough money to cover an unexpected expense.
 It sucks.

 Emergencies and unexpected expenses are not a matter of if, they are a matter of when.
 The car breaks down.
 You have a medical expense.
 Maybe a pipe bursts.
 This stuff happens to people all the time.